 (left) Decorated interior of a reconstructed Samnite tomb near the Amphitheatre of Capua; (right) Archaeological Museum of Ancient Capua at S. Maria Capua Vetere: IVth century BC tomb.
 The image used as background for this page shows another painting from a tomb at the Museum of Campania at Capua

 Two emerging powers set their eyes on the rich towns of Campania: Rome and the Samnites.
-The latter controlled the southern Apennines and in particular Maleventum, an inland town not far from Capua.
+The latter controlled the southern Apennines and in particular Maleventum (Benevento), an inland town not far from Capua.
 The citizens of the latter sought the protection of Rome; they were given Roman citizenship, but without the right of electing magistrates and officers (civitas sine suffragio).
 In 290 BC, at the end of three wars, the Samnites had to accept the hegemony of Rome in southern Italy.